-the clouds are gorgeous and provide a break from the sun.
+the clouds are gorgeous, providing a needed break from the sun.
 The people are all very friendly – natives, transplants and tourists.
-We feel quite welcomed.
+We always feel welcome.

 In February, the weather is perfect!
 In March, it often rains at night or in the early morning, and the March winds get stronger.
 This is the norm in winter.
 Winter weather is great no matter what month you visit.
 Mornings are cool – high 70s with breezes.
 Afternoons – high 80s with a breeze.
 Evenings are high 70s & breezy.
 The skies have been clear at night and the stars are beautiful.